How to become a Python developer

 If a career as a Python software developer is something you've considered, we've got the answers to all your burning questions below.
 However, before diving into how to become a Python software developer, we'll review why learning Python is a great step for any developer to take.

 Python sees a language that sees plenty of use across various fields and industries, plus its focus on simplicity and clarity makes it one of the best languages for beginners.

 However, what makes this language even better is it’s the preferred choice for machine learning, data science, and artificial intelligence because of its analytical capabilities and multiple libraries geared for these domains.

 Python is so powerful that companies like Google, Spotify, Dropbox, and Netflix use it, potentially paving a good python developer's career path toward these innovative companies.

 The Dropbox desktop client, as well as its server-side code, is entirely written in Python.
 On the other hand, Google uses a mixture of languages, but it uses Python for parts that require rapid delivery and maintenance.

 In a nutshell, a Python software developer uses Python as a programming language or code to create computer programs.

-A Python software developer’s day-to-day job consists of working with analytics and data collection to provide insights to key decision-makers.
-You might also find yourself using Python to perform tasks like web development, web scraping, automation, scripting and data analysis.
+Python developers' day-to-day jobs consist of working with analytics and data collection to provide insights to key decision-makers.
+As a python programmer, you might also find yourself using Python to perform tasks like web development, web scraping, automation, scripting, and data analysis.